Best Campgrounds In Idaho

 |

-Black Rock Campground is located 20 miles from Idaho City, on the North Fork Boise River, at an elevation of 4,300 feet.
-Visitors enjoy fishing, swimming, and exploring local trails.
+Black Rock Campground, located 20 miles from Idaho City along the North Fork Boise River, offers a thrilling outdoor experience at 4,300 feet elevation.
+Enjoy fishing, swimming, and local trails shaded by towering ponderosa pines.

 RELATED: Ultimate Campgrounds Across The U.S.: State By State List Of America’s “Must See” Campgrounds